Yoga is for You! Sun Salutation A for Beginners

 Maybe you keep saying to yourself “I’m not flexible I won’t be able to do anything.”
 Or in the back of your mind, you see pictures of yogis on Instagram half naked doing wild poses and think, “I don’t look like that, I’ll just look silly.”
 Every single one of us has been there.
 All of us did yoga tapes secretly in our basements or were dragged to a class by a friend, rolling our eyes the whole way there.
 But I want to tell you yoga is for you!
 It is not something to be afraid of.
 It is a wonderful physical practice that reconnects the mind and the body – and is just plain fun!

-Today I’m going to introduce you to Sun Salutation A or Surya Namaskara A (SOOR-yuh nah-muh-SKAR-uh), which is the base for most yoga classes and is something you will almost always see each time you practice.
+Today I’m going to introduce you to Sun Salutation A or Surya Namaskara A (SOOR-yuh nah-muh-SKAR-uh), which is the base for many yoga classes.

 Sun Salutation A is a warming series of eight poses.
 This sequence is designed for you to match your breath and movement together.
 Many yoga classes use this sequence as a way to warm up.
 Checkout the list below where I broke down each of the eight poses, provide modifications, and breath cues: